POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/synthetic_population.rst

 -----------------------------------

 The observable population can be plotted in the same way as the intrinsic rate density.
-However, you require to define which observable population you want to plot.
+However, you need to define which observable population you want to plot.

 .. code-block:: python